eliasnijs/trie-exploration/PLSREADME.txt

 Compilation and Runnning

 - Compile debug build with: './build.sh' from '/'
-- Compile release/optimized build with: './build.sh release' from '/'
+- Compile release/optimized build with: './build.sh r' from '/'
 - Run with `run.sh` from '/'

 Notes on the design of the program